lso2/wp-fast-remote-deploy/README.md

 - Windows with WSL (Windows Subsystem for Linux)
 - SSH access to your WordPress server
 - WP-CLI installed on the server (optional but recommended)
-- WordPress plugin with version number in main PHP file
+- WordPress plugin with version number in main PHP file OR theme with version in style.css
 - SSH key authentication configured (see setup guide below)
 - **pigz** for faster compression (optional, auto-falls back to gzip)